GSA/fedramp-gov/_posts/2024-07-09-launch-of-the-fedramp-pilot-program.md

 - types of components used such as databases, operating systems, or containers, and
 - tooling used to configure, secure, and scan those components.

-Please visit our <a href="{{site.baseurl}}/fedramp-pilots/">pilot program web page</a> for more information on how to apply.
+Please visit our <a href="{{site.baseurl}}/fedramp-pilots/" target="_blank" rel="noopener noreferrer>pilot program web page</a> for more information on how to apply.
 FedRAMP will accept applications from now through July 26, 2024, and will work with the CSP and agencies to make selections by August 16, 2024.

 <h4>Stay informed</h4>
 Remember, our pilot program web page will house information about our pilots.
 Email us at <a href="mailto:pilots@fedramp.gov" target="_blank" rel="noopener noreferrer">pilots@fedramp.gov</a>pilots@fedramp.gov to drop us a line if you have questions.